 By far the most commonly used form of business and most likely the most suitable for e-residents is a private limited company (OÜ), which is easy to set-up, has a minimum share capital requirement of EUR 2,500 and limits the shareholders’ liability.
 This means that shareholders are not personally liable for the obligations of the company, but the company is liable for its obligations to the extent of its own assets.
 The share capital of a private limited company does not have to be necessarily paid in when you register a company.
 You can do that later, after your company has generated profit.
 After having been paid in, the share capital is not in any way “blocked” or deposited - you can use this money for business purposes.

 You can also set up a non-profit association (MTÜ), regulated by Non-profit Associations Act.
 Since the aim of a non-profit organisation is not to generate profit, the taxation differs from taxation of limited companies.
-Please also note that at least 1/2 of board members must reside in Estonia, EEA or Switzerland.

 Sole proprietors (FIE) provide services or sell goods under their own name and are not legal persons.
 Therefore, sole proprietors are taxed differently compared to limited companies.
 For example, sole proprietors generally have to pay quarterly advance payments of income and social tax.
 Because they are taxed differently, e-residents are not advised to register as FIE.
 In Estonia, for a non-resident, it would just be too expensive and not necessary considering that registering as a Private Limited Company is fairly easy and demands little initial investment in Estonia.